(Vizy got its start on Kickstarter!)

+Pet Companion is offered as a tutorial to help you learn how to create your own Vizy applications.
 You can easily customize Pet Companion to your pet’s needs.
 (Did you know that you can make a treat dispenser out of cardboard, a jar, and a solenoid?)
-The code behind Pet Companion is described in detail in a tutorial that covers how to write your own Vizy programs.

 Interact with Vizy by using a standard web-browser running on your computer or phone.
 You don’t need to install special software to interact with Vizy, and Vizy works with all major operating systems.
 Additionally, it’s possible to interact with Vizy remotely over the Internet.